emhill/151-S15/src/morea/04.UsingClasses/module.md

 ---

-Using & creating shape classes
+Using & creating single shape classes